-The Hunter Dempsey is a nice ceiling fan that includes a low profile—great for bedrooms, living rooms, or any interior with a low ceiling.
+My #1 top pick goes to the Hunter Dempsey low profile ceiling fan.
+The Dempsey is a quality ceiling fan that is great for bedrooms, living rooms, or any interior with a low ceiling.

 The Dempsey includes an LED light that will last significantly longer than a normal bulb—and the light is also dimmable.
 It includes a universal remote so that you can control the ceiling fan and light from where you are.

 This ceiling can change motor (blade) direction so that it produces an updraft in winter, and a downdraft in summer.

 The Harbor Breeze Mazon is an elegant ceiling fan for rooms with low ceilings.